 Coping with Bladder Cancer

-Bladder cancer and its treatments may cause physical and emotional side effects.
 When you first learn that you have bladder cancer, you may wonder how you’re going to cope with the upcoming changes in your life.
-One step you can take is to be informed of the changes that may occur and what resources are available to help you.
-Speaking up about any problems you have can give you a greater sense of control.
-Your health care team can talk with you about ways to reduce these side effects, so you feel better.
+One step you can take is to be informed of the physical and emotional changes that may occur and what resources are available to help you.
+Talking with your health care team about your concerns can give you a greater sense of control.
+Family and friends can also be important sources of support.

 It’s important to discuss any issues and concerns you have about sex with your health care team before treatment.
 Knowing your thoughts ahead of time may help them plan your treatment.

 Learn more about the sexual problems some cancer treatments can cause and ways to cope in Sexual Health Issues in Women with Cancer and Sexual Health Issues in Men with Cancer.
 For help communicating your feelings, see Self-Image and Sexuality.

 It’s common for bladder cancer to come back, even after successful treatment.
 As a result, it is important for people who have been treated for bladder cancer to visit their doctor regularly to get certain follow-up exams or tests.
 This can be hard for a number of reasons, such as:

 - Planning and scheduling these appointments can be stressful and time-consuming.